snehagupta-data/HR-ATTRITION-WORKFORCE-INSIGHTS-DASHBOARD/README.md

 6. **Education wise Attrition**: The attrition rate of High School is 18.24% which is maximum among the other education.
 7. **Attrition Rate by Gender for Different Age Group:**  The attrition count among the age group of 25-34 years 112 which is maximum among the other age groups.

+## 📊 Dashboard
-[ Dashboard] HR ATTRITION & WORKFORCE INSIGHTS DASHBOARD.pdf
+- Power BI file: `HR ATTRITION & WORKFORCE INSIGHTS DASHBOARD.pbix`

-![HR Analytics dashboard]HR ATTRITION & WORKFORCE INSIGHTS DASHBOARD.pbix
+- PDF export: `HR ATTRITION & WORKFORCE INSIGHTS DASHBOARD.pdf`